Bushra-naeem/cs-currency-converter-pkg/README.md

 # cs-currency-converter-pkg
-An npm package to convert currency
+An npm package to convert currency.